 If you want to get more performance out of your MK7 GTI, the best place to start is with a tune.
 There is a variety of tuning companies that have spent countless hours developing and perfecting software that extracts the most power out of your engine.
+Brands like APR, Integrated Engineering, Unitronic, and others are all reputable sources for an easy ECU tune that will breathe new life into your MK7 (like this one from APR).
 A stage 1 ECU tune will give you by far the largest power increase for the dollar.
 Depending on the tune, the MK7 GTI’s 2.0 TSI motor can produce as much as 87 horsepower and 88 lb-ft of torque over stock.

 If your GTI is equipped with a DSG transmission, you can get a TCU (transmission control unit) tune as well.
 A TCU tune will not give you a bump in power, but it will make your car more exciting to drive.
 The tune increases the clamping pressures of the clutches in the transmission, allowing for more aggressive, rapid shifts.
 The tune also removes auto upshifting, meaning you can hold gears at high RPMs without the car shifting to the next gear.
 In addition to improving performance, the TCU tune keeps transmission temperatures lower.
 The higher clamping pressures reduce the amount of slip in the transmission, producing less heat.